berndporr/fir1/README.md

 Under windows only the static library is generated which should be used for your code development.

+For example for Visual Studio 2019 you write:
 ```
 cmake -G "Visual Studio 16 2019" -A x64 .
 ```